NEXT YEAR'S COURSES

 This leaves 4 options subjects to choose from.
 Students are expected to read relevant information about subjects in this booklet and carefully consider their choices.
 It is important to note that these choices feed into the timetable structure.
 This means that these choices need to be as accurate as possible so that the school can cater for student needs in the best possible way.

 The aim of this website is to provide information on the courses available.
-For each available course there is a table of information, an aim of the course, an indication of what will be studied in each course and an indication of associated costs.
-See below for an explanation of these tables.
+For each available course there an aim of the course, an indication of what will be studied in each course and an indication of associated costs.

 3. Other Things to Consider